 a) Reimbursement will be made for the following costs which are charged to the leasing program maintenance card (or to the corporate credit card for officers and employees in Bermuda):

-Basic car washes, up to a maximum of once every two weeks.
+- Basic car washes, up to a maximum of once every two weeks.
 Depending on weather and geography, less frequent washing may be reasonable at times.
-Efforts should be made to wash vehicles by hand during the summer months whenever possible to minimize costs.
+Efforts should be made whenever possible to minimize costs.
 No reimbursement shall be made for detailing services except for those vehicles approved for Program use that, due to soiling, may require upholstery cleaning from time to time.
 Detailing of that nature will not include external car washing.

 c) The following expenses are not reimbursable:

-d) Every effort should be made to use the P.H.H. card for automobile expenses whenever possible.
+d) The Element Card must only be used for relevant automobile expenses.
 Under extenuating circumstances, a corporate or personal credit card may be used, provided that a reasonable explanation accompanies the request the reimbursement.

 4.2 Officers who receive a monthly allowance for a personally owned vehicle